-- 1. TORTOUR stickers: Various stickers displaying the word "TORTOUR" will be provided for all registered vehicles driving on the race route.
-These stickers must be affixed to the vehicle or trailer according to a separate specification.
-The stickers are supplied by the event organisers during check-in. - 2.
+- 1. TORTOUR stickers: Stickers displaying the word "TORTOUR" will be provided for all vehicles driving on the race route.
+These stickers must be affixed to the vehicle or trailer according to a separate specification (see Ridersbook).
+The stickers are supplied by the event organisers. - 2.
 Escort vehicles may not tow any other vehicles, motorbikes or scooters, but trailers are permitted.
 The total length of an escort vehicle (including trailer) may not exceed ten metres.

 Important: There can be sections of the route where NO trailers are permitted. - 3.
 Bike racks attached to the rear of escort vehicles must not obscure any of the obligatory TORTOUR signs or stickers.